 1. University of Pennsylvania in Philadelphia

-U.S. News & World Report ranked this school #1 for undergraduate business programs in 2013; the finance, marketing, international business and real estate programs are also highly ranked.
+U.S. News & World Report ranked this school #1 for undergraduate business programs in 2016; the finance, marketing, international business and real estate programs are also highly ranked.
 The University of Pennsylvania offers concentrations in more than 20 areas, such as actuarial science and retailing, through its Wharton School of Business.
-This Ivy League college's business school also was ranked among the nation's top five MBA programs in 2010.
+This Ivy League college's business school also was ranked #4 among the nation's top MBA programs in 2016.

 2. Massachusetts Institute of Technology (MIT) in Cambridge, MA

 |School Highlight: Ranked #1 for undergraduate engineering programs.|

 MIT was ranked as the top undergraduate engineering program in 2016 by U.S. News & World Report.
 The electrical engineering and computer science program is MIT's most popular undergraduate major and features a flexible curriculum with copious amounts of hands-on coursework to help students gain valuable experience.